Velocidex/velociraptor-docs/content/vql_reference/misc/user_grant/_index.md

 ----|-------------|-----
-user|The user to create or update.|string (required) roles|List of roles to give the user.|list of string (required) password|A password to set for the user (If not using SSO this might be needed).|string orgs|One or more org IDs to grant access to.|list of string
+user|The user to create or update.|string (required) roles|List of roles to give the user.|list of string (required) orgs|One or more org IDs to grant access to.|list of string

 ### Description

-Creates a new user from the server, or updates their permissions or reset their password.
+Grants the user the specified roles.